|Position:||Associate Head Coach|

 Hagemann then earned second-team academic All-America honors in 2011 during an outstanding season, when she posted a 31-13 record with a 1.75 ERA and 344 strikeouts in 276.1 innings pitched.
 Hagemann, who ranked among the top 10 pitchers nationally in wins and strikeouts in 2011, posted the second-highest strikeout total in school history while ranking third in wins, fourth in complete games and fifth in innings pitched.
 She also set Nebraska junior class records for wins, innings pitched, strikeouts and complete games.
 Hagemann was a second-team all-region pick and a first-team all-conference selection.

 In 2012, Hagemann again finished in the top 10 nationally in strikeouts while winning 23 games.
-As a staff, Nebraska led the Big Ten Conference in two of the most important pitching statistics, leading the league with 383 strikeouts and holding opposing hitters to a league-low .215 batting average.
+As a staff, NU led the Big Ten with 383 strikeouts and a .215 opponent average.

 Edwards was a second-team NFCA All-American, becoming the first Husker to earn first- or second-team All-America accolades since James in 2004.
 Edwards was 30-10 with a 1.91 ERA and 229 strikeouts in 253.1 innings.
 She ranked 11th nationally with 10 shutouts and was 12th with her 30 wins.
 Edwards was named the 2013 Big Ten Pitcher of the Year, and she was also a unanimous first-team All-Big Ten selection, in addition to earning first-team all-region honors.
 She put together one of the best junior seasons in school history, after seeing only limited action in her first two years with the Husker program.
 Edwards ranked second among all juniors in NU history in wins, innings and complete games, while ranking third in shutouts.
 Overall, Edwards posted the fourth-most victories in school history while throwing the eighth-most innings and recording the seventh-most shutouts.